 Robert Taylor gave a very credible accounting of Tibbetts; it’s one of his best performances (he thought so), and the bulk of the film is involving, as it outlines the tactical training and hush-hush atmosphere.
 The supporting cast is yeoman, anchored by the always sincere James Whitmore

-The raid itself is appropriately tense, and the special effects work of the horrendous fiery aftermath of the bombing is excellently done.
+The raid sequence itself is appropriately tense, and the special effects work of the horrendous fiery aftermath of the bombing is excellently done.
 Oscar nominations went to the Story and to Hugo Friedhofer for his score.
 Budgeted at $1,397,000, it was successful, bringing in $7,400,000, ranking 25th place for the year.

 With Larry Keating, Larry Gates, Marilyn Erskine, Robert Burton, Hayden Rorke, Lawrence Dobkin, Jeff Richards, Jim Backus and an uncredited 19-year old Robert Fuller.